top of page

 The way I demonstrate to a dog, that it can cue me to reinforce it is simple:

 At the beginning of the conditioning your goal rate of reinforcement for the sit in this case is 100% -- you want to try to “capture” as many sits with a reinforcement as you can.
-A finished sit is usually reinforced with food about 5% of the time.
+A finished sit is usually reinforced with food about 5% of the time, but with voice, touch and eye-contact about 90% of the time.
 This is one of the things I mean by rate of reinforcement -- a measurement of how many times you reinforce the behaviour out of the total number of times the dog actually does the behaviour (measured as a percentage).
 I will refer to this kind of “rate of reinforcement” as the, “operant rate of reinforcement”.
+In this case, you try to make it clear to the dog that (s)he is operating you.

 There’s something else I mean by “rate of reinforcement”...
 Imagine there are two trainers standing in the park, 25m apart.
 The trainer in the East can give a dog a treat two times each minute, or every thirty seconds.
 The trainer in the West can give a dog a treat twenty times each minute, or every three seconds.
+In this case the trainer in the East is giving reinforcements at one tenth the rate of the trainer in the West.
 If there are twenty-two dogs in the park, two should be in the East, and twenty should be in the West (in Behavioural Ecology, this is also known as the “Ideal free distribution”.
 This is the other thing I mean by rate of reinforcement -- a measurement of how many reinforcements are provided every second or every minute (measured in treats per second or treats per minute).
 I will refer to this kind of “rate of reinforcement” as the, “immediate rate of reinforcement”.

 I believe dogs are capable of detecting a 10% difference in both the operant rate of reinforcement, and in the immediate rate of reinforcement -- and I am working on an experiment to provide evidence for this claim.

 I am currently able to reinforce a dog as fast as 75 kibbles per minute, or 1.15 kibbles per second.
 This is effectively the maximum rate of reinforcement available during a typical training session with me.
-I usually don’t reinforce at this rate for longer than 30 seconds at-a-time (so at maximum, a quarter cup of kibble, assuming a 70lb dog).
-The minimum, or least rate of reinforcement I would normally offer during a typical training session is one kibble per twenty minutes (usually offered during advanced confinement training).
+I usually don’t reinforce at this rate for longer than 10 seconds at-a-time.
+The minimum, or least rate of reinforcement I would normally offer during a typical training session is one kibble per twenty minutes (usually offered during advanced confinement or "stay" training).
 That represents a fifteen-hundred-fold increase in the immediate rate of reinforcement between the minimum and maximum rate I offer during a typical session (I define “a fold” in this case as a 100% increase).
 I feel this is far beyond what a typical trainer might offer.
 If I’m correct and dogs are capable of detecting a 10% change in the immediate rate of reinforcement, that means I have 15,000 different rates to offer any particular dog.
 If I pull out, say twenty, different rates in a one-hour session, I’m able to communicate a lot more information to the dog about its performance on each individual repetition of the exercise, when compared to a session where I only offer two different rates of reinforcement.
+When many different immediate rates of reinforcement are available, it becomes easier for the dog to understand not only when they have done well, but exactly how well they have done.

 Reinforcement Type